kimjoohyungsd/Basic-Transformer/README.md

-Above code is basic practice code for implementing Transformer blocks in Attention is all you need just a basic implementation
+Above code is basic practice code for implementing Transformer blocks in Attention is all you need This code was run by colab